DJ Krush

-Hideaki Ishi (石 英明, Ishi Hideaki), better known by his stage name DJ Krush, is a record producer and DJ.
-He is known for his atmospheric instrumental production which incorporates sound elements from nature and extensive use of jazz and soul samples.
+Hideaki Ishi (石 英明, Ishi Hideaki), better known by his stage name DJ Krush, is a Japanese record producer and DJ.
+He is known for his atmospheric instrumental production which incorporates sound elements from nature, and extensive use of jazz and soul samples.

 Early life

 Ishi was born in Tokyo in 1962.
 He dropped out of school at an early age and joined a local gang and, a few years later, the yakuza.
 Early in his career as a yakuza underling, Ishi discovered a severed finger wrapped in paper on his desk.
 Later, after discovering that it had belonged to a friend, he decided to leave the yakuza and cut ties with the criminal underworld.
 Ishi was inspired to start DJing after seeing the film Wild Style in 1983.
 "When I discovered the film Wild Style in 1983 I found what I really wanted to do, to express myself," he said in a 2015 interview.
 "Breaking, grafitti, rap, DJ… I always liked music so I chose DJ.
 My body wasn’t built for breaking, DJing was the thing for me."